r-hub/blog/content/post/2020-06-03-vignettes/index.md

 ### Pretty vignettes

 You might want to tweak layout and aspect of your vignette a bit to make people even more likely to read them, maybe with [custom CSS](https://bookdown.org/yihui/rmarkdown/r-package-vignette.html)[^6].
 Using a [disappointingly unspecific GitHub code search on R-hub mirror of CRAN](https://github.com/search?l=&o=desc&q=css+user%3Acran++extension%3ARmd+path%3Ainst%2Fdoc&s=indexed&type=Code) we found the example of [`idiogramFISH`](https://gitlab.com/ferroao/idiogramFISH/-/tree/master) that [defines](https://gitlab.com/ferroao/idiogramFISH/-/tree/master/vignettes/css) and [uses](https://gitlab.com/ferroao/idiogramFISH/-/blob/master/vignettes/AplotIdiogramsVig.Rmd#L33) custom stylesheets for its vignette, that makes the vignette look very modern [on its CRAN page](https://cran.r-project.org/web/packages/idiogramFISH/vignettes/AplotIdiogramsVig.html)!
 Note that it also uses some JavaScript for the table of content and "return to top" links, definitely not light-weight styling.

-We haven't tried this ourselves with the latest RStudio IDE version but [apparently there can be conflicts between your vignette background and RStudio IDE theme](https://community.rstudio.com/t/html-vignettes-with-dark-themed-ide/3532).
-Any experience report?

 Now, an even better way to tweak your vignettes is to invest some time in creating a `pkgdown` website that will feature both manual pages, vignettes, changelogs, etc. It's actually little work.
 It's worth it reading how vignettes are built in [`pkgdown` docs](https://pkgdown.r-lib.org/reference/build_articles.html), in particular